HueGreywell/fastbuild.nvim/README.md

 > **Note:** FastBuild.nvim is designed to be used with `lazy.nvim`

-**FastBuild.nvim** is a Neovim plugin that allows you to quickly load and register local plugins with minimal setup.
+**FastBuild** is a nvim plugin that allows you to quickly load and register local plugins with minimal setup.
 It enables per-project plugin configuration by detecting and loading a `setup()` function defined in your plugin's `fastbuild.lua`.